Credit Repair Kit For Dummies - Steve Bucci - E-Book

 In a mortgage crisis, the sooner you get help, the better.
 The reason is simple: The stakes are high and the help is free.

 Most people who have a mortgage payment due on the first of the month know that they have until the 15th to pay it.
-Do you?
+But do you?
 If you miss that payment on the 15th, you’re 45 days late.
 Mortgages are paid in arrears, so the bill is already 30 days old when you get it.
 Miss the due date and the 15-day grace period goes away until you catch up.
 By the 15th of the next month, you’re 15 days away from a foreclosure action.
 Fast, isn’t it?
-So, we suggest that you don’t delay in contacting a HUD-approved counseling agency.
+So, I suggest that you don’t delay in contacting a HUD-approved counseling agency.
 These agencies are often housed in credit counseling agencies, so they can address all your debt issues at once.

 Doing it on your own

 You may insist on working out your mortgage problems on your own.
 The process is tricky and long, but it can be done.
 Chapter 7 goes into details on the steps and time frames for action.
 In addition to acting quickly, you need to keep excellent notes about who you speak with, when you talk, and what is said.
 You’re dealing with a bureaucracy, and bureaucracies love to forget that they ever heard from you and send you all over the place to avoid responsibility for helping.
 So good notes are essential.
-Chapter 7 lists key terms and things to ask for so you can sound like you know what you’re talking about.
+Chapter 7 lists key terms and things to ask for so you can know what you’re talking about.

 Just because a bank doesn’t want to take your home doesn’t mean that it won’t.